amazeeio/docs/step_by_step_guides/push-local-site-to-development-server.md

 ## Step 8: There is no more step

 That's it!
 You successfully pushed a local site to a development server.
-Now you know everything
+Now you can develop locally and all you need to do is push your code and it will be deployed automatically.

+BTW: if you want to synchronize the files and database down again from a development site to your local site, check out [Synchronize Sites](/drupal/synchronize_sites.md).

+## But wait: How about other sites like production?

+That's the beauty of amazee.io: It's exactly the same.
+It's basically Step 5-7 just with the branchname you defined to be your production branch.

+Or even easier: Instead of synchronizing the DB and Files from your local to the production site, you can also synchronize from a development to the production site, check out [Synchronize Sites](/drupal/synchronize_sites.md) how that works.